 If you are willing to endure a few unsubtle boasts about IBM’s skills - the podcast is aimed at investors, after all - the 20 minute discussion is well worth a listen.

-Jim Ruthven of IBM’s Automotive Software Group and Dr Roberto Sicconi, an IBM automotive interface expert, talk about how will affect from all perspectives: design, manufacturing, usage and insurance.
+Jim Ruthven of IBM’s Automotive Software Group and Dr Roberto Sicconi, an IBM automotive interface expert, talk about how computers will affect cars from all perspectives: design, manufacturing, usage and insurance.

 One particularly interesting segment dwells on the near-term arrival of in-car systems built with speech interfaces.
 These will deliver what Sicconi calls artificial passengers, automated systems that are able to assist the driver, to assess the driver’s emotional state, and also to be aware of external conditions: